nicolasluevano/crumbs/README.md

 </br>
 A crumb could be an idea, a rant, or a gif that you just wanted the world to see.
 </br>
-Login to publish your leave your crumbs.
+Login to create and publish your crumbs.
 Once published, the world can see your crumbs and you can see theirs.

 ### Built With